mendixlabs/mendix-for-balena/README.md

 This project is a proof of concept.
 The following things are on the todo list:

 - Use the MDA file instead of the unzipped contents
-- Check if we need the web folder in the mendix buildpack, or only in Nginx
+- Check if we need the web folder (static content) in the mendix buildpack, or only in NGINX
 - Finish up the RPI Module for Mendix (this will be a separate repository)
 - `docker-compose.yml` includes a reference to a container for GCloud IOT, which is a way to send data to Google.
 This needs to be tweaked and finished first.
 We did include this in the repository, but shouldn't be used yet.
 - We will update the Dockerfile in the Mendix buildpack to become a `Dockerfile.template`, making it possible to run it on other devices as well.